Leverage In Futures Trading: How It Works + 8 Mistakes To Avoid

 The solution:

-Use isolated margin when starting out to limit risk per trade.
+Use isolated margin while you are still getting comfortable with the platform so that each position has a defined, limited chunk of risk.
 Switch to cross margin only if you fully understand how it works.
 Learn more in this guide: Cross margin vs isolated margin

 6. Misunderstanding contract specifications (size, expiration, tick value)